open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 `Activity.Recorded` flag.
 An example "FilteringProcessor" is shown [here](./MyFilteringProcessor.cs).

-When using such a filtering processor if should be registered BEFORE the processor containing the exporter which should be bypassed:
+When using such a filtering processor it should be registered BEFORE the processor containing the exporter which should be bypassed:

 ```csharp